acentswap/docs2-wiki/products/pancakeswap-mini-program/how-to-use-pancakeswap-mini-program.md

 Currently, four core features have been implemented into the Mini-Program, including:

 **1 - AMM Swap** – lets users trade without the need to go through a centralized exchange, trades are routed directly through your own wallet.
-Liquidity pools can be created for all assets on BNB Smart Chain, a much wider variety of tokens to trade.
+Liquidity pools can be created for all assets on Acent Mainnet, a much wider variety of tokens to trade.

 ![](https://lh4.googleusercontent.com/29UK87CLSQ1mkD41fZ36Ayx7hX\_gKIxwUQgPCIeLLHo279elzP7odSw2IIAn2CSDYE3vHMgyadD-tAbzysQe3nCE8vP8H6EHGZJzHyp8EJCWsJ0rWNisELF6JnksBp8lIYpHanRT\_-jlZA-EezVQRIk)